marcgardent/markdown2cgdoc/samples/save-penguins.md

 ## ✔️ Rules

-The movements of  *🐧penguins* melt the *🧊ice floe*.
+The ⚡energy consumed by the *🐧penguins* melt the *🧊ice floe*.
-Therefore the size of *🧊ice floe* decrease according to their *⚡energy consumption*.
+Therefore the size of *🧊ice floe* decrease accordly.

 ### 🏆 Victory Conditions